1. What is machine learning?

-In answering this question, try to show your understand of the broad applications of machine learning, as well as how it fits into AI.
+Answer: In answering this question, try to show you understand the broad applications of machine learning, as well as how it fits into AI.
 Put it into your own words, but convey your understanding that machine learning is a form of AI that automates data analysis to enable computers to learn and adapt through experience to do specific tasks without explicit programming.

-3. How will you set the threshold for credit card fraud detection mode ?
+3. How will you set the threshold for credit card fraud detection model?

-A machine learning interview is a compound process and the final result of the interview is determined by multiple factors and not just by looking at the number of right answers given by the candidate.
-If you really want that machine learning job, it’s going to take time and dedication as you practice multiple ways to answer the above listed machine learning interview questions, but hopefully it is the enjoyable kind.
+Answer: A machine learning interview is a compound process and the final result of the interview is determined by multiple factors and not just by looking at the number of right answers given by the candidate.
+If you really want that machine learning job, it’s going to take time and dedication as you practice multiple ways to answer the above-listed machine learning interview questions, but hopefully, it is the enjoyable kind.
 You will learn a lot and get a good deal of knowledge preparing for your next machine learning interview with the help of these questions.

 4. Give a drawback of Gradient descent. ?

-Model Building:- Choose the suitable algorithm for the model and train it according to the requirement of your problem.
+Model Building:- Choose a suitable algorithm for the model and train it according to the requirement of your problem.